mx1001/hardops_manual/docs/faq.md

 ___

+# Why can't I remap a [multitool](multitool.md)?

+Because [multitools](multitool.md) utililize modifier keys, they are not optimal for remapping.
+In the event something is mapped to alt, ctrl or shift the tool will override behavior with the modifier key to conjur it.

+We'll have to see how the future plays out but unfortunately it is a known issue with the only resolution being to use the tools as designed.

+We'll have to see what the future holds but multitool remapping is not supported at this time.

+___

 # What kind of geo can I expect from booleans?

 Something like this.
 Booleans solve as they will and with the most minimal of edges.
 The moment a boolean is used ngons are created.
 However Ngons have a special purpose in hard surface planar modelling.